jobayer977/javascript-interview-questions/docs/05 Functions/what-are-default-values-in-the-destructuring-assignments/index.md

 ---
 title: What are default values in the destructuring assignments?
 ---
-## What are default values in the destructuring assignments?

 When destructuring happens the property's initial value was undefined now we can assign an initial value to the restructuring property instant of holding it undefined.